Aims of and participation in TACT

 Yes, TACT can be accessed from any PC that complies with the minimum operating requirements specified in the ‘end user instruction manual – subscriptions’, available on the UK NEQAS BTLP website http://www.ukneqasbtlp.org

-Yes, TACT is available to subscribe to from 03/11/2014 for laboratory managers, and for memberships to be purchased.
+Yes, TACT is available to subscribe to for laboratory managers, and for memberships to be purchased.
 The TACT system went live on 17/11/2014, and is available for full use by laboratory staff.
 Learn more.

 Subscription to TACT is free, but a purchase order number is required at the point of subscription.
 The purchase order is raised in the same way you would renew your annual registration to UK NEQAS BTLP.
 The organisation is West Hertfordshire Hospitals NHS Trust, and the email address is [email protected] .
 However, we do not require you to email the purchase order to us, as all of the invoicing is done through the TACT system.

-From 01/04/2015 you may add membership to TACT to your BTLP re-registration for the next financial year, if you wish, but only up until your PO for BTLP re-registration has been raised.
+You may add membership to TACT to your BTLP re-registration for the next financial year, if you wish, but only up until your PO for BTLP re-registration has been raised.
 You can also raise a separate PO for membership to TACT if you do not want this to be added to your BTLP re-registration next year.

 The yellow warning bar appears because the order for memberships requires approval by UK NEQAS before the memberships appear in the TACT front office.
 This may take up to 72 hours.
 Once the order is approved, you may add the details of your staff members at your convenience, up to the limit selected at the purchasing stage.